JackM510/Python-Report-Generator/README.md

 # Python-logged-in-users
 A simple Python script which generates a report of users that are logged into a machine.
+This script was developed as part of the Crash Course on Python from Google Careers Ceritifcates.

 The script contains an 'Event' class and a List element named 'events'.
 An Event occurs when a user logs in/out of a machine.